Ian Fang: Career

 Fang made his acting debut in police drama C.L.I.F. in 2011, playing a rich kid who lands himself in trouble after single-handedly masterminding a series of bombings.
 He was also a production assistant for the medical drama The Oath produced by Wawa Pictures for Mediacorp.

 In 2012, Fang made his debut in the film Imperfect.
 The same year, he also starred in Show Hand alongside Christopher Lee and Don't Stop Believin'.

 In 2013, Fang was awarded the Best Newcomer award at Star Awards 2013.
 He also hosted his first travelogue My Working Holiday where he visited different countries to work in exchange for food and lodging, which earned him a nomination for the Best Info-Ed Host at Star Awards 20.

 In 2014, Fang starred as a lead role in Channel U, Served H.O.T..
 In the same year, he was given a role in basketball-themed movie Meeting the Giant, directed by Tay Ping Hui.

 In 2016, Fang was nominated as the Best Supporting Actor in Star Awards 2016 as Chen Hao Wei in Tiger Mum which won Best Drama in 2016.
 He also made his debut as a rap artist and released his first single, "1st Attempt", featuring vocals from Sylvester Sim.

 In 2017, Fang was nominated as the Best Supporting Actor in Star Awards as Lin Zi Jie in The Dream Job.
 He also release his second single "Still me" featuring Desmond Ng.

 In 2018, Fang was nominated as the Best Supporting Actor in Star Awards as Shuai Ge in Till We Meet Again.

-Fang has won 2 Star Awards for Top 10 Most Popular Male Artistes in 2015 and 2017 respectively.
+Fang had won two Star Awards for Top 10 Most Popular Male Artistes in 2015 and 2017 respectively.

 On 27 April 2023, Fang announced he would not renew his contract with Mediacorp when it ended on 30 April.
 After leaving Mediacorp, Fang worked as an acting teacher at a child modelling school.

 Personal life

 Since moving to Singapore, he went by a simplified Chinese form of Fang Weijie (方伟杰 (方偉傑)) and had debuted with this name.
 In 2022, he revealed that his birth name is Fang Weijie (方威捷) and would be using his birth name henceforth.

-In 2015, Fang became a Singapore permanent resident.
+In 2015, Fang became a permanent resident of Singapore.

 In 2019, a series of explicit text messages between actress Carrie Wong and Fang was leaked, suggesting a sexual affair between the two.
 The leaked texts also contained criticism towards fellow actor Lawrence Wong.

+Sexual Offenses

+In May 2024, Fang, then 34, met a 15-year-old girl at an entertainment event and exchanged contact details with her.
+Throughout the following month, he had sex with her on nine occasions at various places.
+On August 3, the girl's mother made a police report after learning about the illicit sexual relationship between her and Fang.